dombyte/solis/README.md

 npm install
 npm run dev
 ```
+## Migration from v1

+Version 2 introduced significant changes to the register set and architecture:

+### Removed Features
+- **Register filtering**: The `registers.disabled_keys` configuration has been removed.
+All energy and status registers are always enabled.
+- **Old API endpoints**: The `/api/registers` endpoint has been removed.

+### Removed Registers
+The following categories of registers have been removed to reduce Modbus load:
+- Information registers (model, serial number, versions)
+- PV voltage and current registers (pv_voltage_1-4, pv_current_1-4)
+- Grid voltage, current, power, and frequency registers
+- Temperature registers
+- Battery voltage, current, SOC, SOH registers
+- Power registers (household_power, backup_power, battery_power, ac_grid_power)
+- Backup AC registers
+- Meter registers

+See `removed_registers_v2.md` for a complete list of removed registers.

+### New Features
+- **Aggregator service**: Background computation of derived values (monthly, yearly, net) on a configurable interval
+- **Simplified API**: Cleaner endpoints at `/api/keys` and `/api/data/{key}`
+- **Improved performance**: Reduced Modbus polling load by focusing on energy-only registers
+- **Better historical queries**: Support for daily, monthly, and yearly historical data directly from the API

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.